anthx/chat-log-viewer/README.md

 ### Usage
 Pass the filename of the chat log as parameter 1 and either "viber" or "messenger" as parameter 2, sans quotes

-Needs Jinja2 and Python 3.6
+Needs Jinja2 and Python 3.6 and python-dateutil